Money Monster: High-Stakes Thriller Told in Real Time

 Julia Roberts plays Patty Fenn and George Clooney plays Lee Gates in TriStar Pictures' MONEY MONSTER.

-Everything is going well for that day’s taping until a disgruntled investor, Kyle Budwell (O’Connell), shows up on set and hijacks their studio.
+Everything is going well for that day’s taping until a disgruntled investor, Kyle Budwell (Jack O’Connell), shows up on set and hijacks their studio.
 Millions watch live across the globe as the stand-off becomes tense.
 Racing against a clock, Lee and Patty have to try and get to the bottom of why Ibis Clear Capital’s stock took a deep dive and lost millions.

 Friends in real life, Clooney and Roberts’ chemistry shows on screen.
 While other actors have to work at displaying chemistry on screen, it comes natural for these two.
+Unlike other films, they are separated by the control booth windows.

 With global markets that are fast-paced, Money Monster is sure to resonate with viewers everywhere.